danpeirce/xpress-pic18f46k42/README.md

 ![](images/charging-75ohm-sm.jpg)

 **Will update photos.
 Had to move one jumper to top side of board as it caused rubbing on right wheel.
-Also bend tab on barrow connector so it is flush on board before soldering.**
+Also bend tab on barrel connector so it is flush on board before soldering.**

 ## Added Print Sensor Values to menu